 The Appalachian Trail will always be a special place for me.
-I hiked thru hiked the Trail four years.
-From March to September, I slowly made my way north over three seasons hiking through 14 states, climbing countless mountains, taking some iconic photographs and getting caught in numerous rainstorms and eve one snow storm.
+From March 2014 to September 2014, I slowly made my way north over three seasons hiking through 14 states, climbing countless mountains, taking some iconic photographs and getting caught in numerous rainstorms and eve one snow storm.
 It was a crazy, wild and adventure but also one of my best accomplishments!

 Before I started the hike and since my return, even years later, people still ask some common questions about the adventure.
 So it felt time for me to answer the five frequently asked questions about my experience on the AT.

 As it was for many people, Bill Bryson’s memoir, A Walk in the Woods, was my introduction to the AT.
 While I found Bill and Katz’ misadventures hilarious and memorable, I didn’t think of the AT much after reading the book.
 Unlike most people who undertake a thru hike, I didn’t fantasize about it or plan for it for years and years.
 In fact, my hiking experience was limited to day hiking and a few weekend backpacking trips only a few hours away from the comforts of my home.

 2014 was a strange time in my life.
 I left an organization that I loved for a new job but six months later my new organization folded for financial reasons.
 I didn’t feel inspired to undertake another daunting months long job search.
 I was also young and didn’t have many responsibilities, save my beloved dog, Rosie.
 So it felt like the right time to take on a productive, challenging and unconventional adventure.